Emanuel Swedenborg: Scientific studies and spiritual reflections in the 1730s

 During the 1730s, Swedenborg undertook many studies of anatomy and physiology.
 He had the first known anticipation of the neuron concept a century before the full significance of the nerve cell was realised.
 He also had prescient ideas about the cerebral cortex, the hierarchical organization of the nervous system, the localization of the cerebrospinal fluid, the functions of the pituitary gland, the perivascular spaces, the foramen of Magendie, the idea of somatotopic organization, and the association of frontal brain regions with the intellect.
 In some cases, his conclusions have been experimentally verified in modern times.

 In the 1730s, Swedenborg became increasingly interested in spiritual matters and was determined to find a theory to explain how matter relates to spirit.
 Swedenborg's desire to understand the order and the purpose of creation first led him to investigate the structure of matter and the process of creation itself.
 In the Principia, the first part of his Opera Philosophica et Mineralia, he outlined his philosophical method, which incorporated experience, geometry (the means by which the inner order of the world can be known) and the power of reason.
 He also outlined his cosmology, which included the first presentation of his nebular hypothesis.
 (There is evidence that Swedenborg may have preceded Immanuel Kant by as much as 20 years in the development of that hypothesis.)
-Other inventions by Swedenborg include a submarine, an automatic weapon, an universal musical instrument, a system of sluices that could be used to transport boats across land and several types of water pumps, which were put into use when he was on Sweden's Board of Mines.
+Other inventions by Swedenborg include a submarine, an automatic weapon, a universal musical instrument, a system of sluices that could be used to transport boats across land and several types of water pumps, which were put into use when he was on Sweden's Board of Mines.